lead-afk/kakalot_scraper/README.md

 # Kakalot Scraper

 A robust Python-based tool designed to scrape manga chapters specifically from [mangakakalot.gg](https://www.mangakakalot.gg) and convert them into CBZ (Comic Book Zip) format for easy reading.
+By default configured for intergration with Komga, but can be used standalone as well.

 ## Features